 This week’s maker is our own Makers Lab Designer, Scott Drapeau.
 Let’s take a closer look at what Scott has been working on.
 Q: What did you make?
 I made

 For general information, please visit the UCSF 3D Shield Project main page.
 This repository contains the complete list of all versions of the UCSF 3D Shield and their updates, as

 This webpage provides information about the UCSF face shield project.
 The most current face shield model is provided below, as well as a background, production workflow, and more resources.
 The

 Looking for the Poll Everywhere article?
-Link to: Poll Everywhere is Now Available As part of UCSF efforts to limit the potential of COVID-19 spreading within our local community, the
+Link: Poll Everywhere is now available As part of UCSF efforts to limit the potential of COVID-19 spreading within our local community, the UCSF

 Many of the resources that we use in the Makers Lab to make, discover, and teach come from free, open source software and repositories.
 In continuing with the spirit of

 This week’s maker is Assistant Clinical Professor of Pharmacy, Crystal Zhou, PharmD, APh, AHSCP, BCACP.
 We caught up with Dr. Zhou in between classes to see what she has been

 On September 26th, the 3rd Annual Makers Lab Art Show was held in the Makers Lab.
 This special event showcased art made by staff, students and researchers within the UCSF